SSWConsulting/SSW.People.Profiles/Hashem-Elhossaini/Hashem-Elhossaini.md

 quoteAuthor: "Saul Bass"
 ---

-Hashem is a web designer passionate about creating simple and meaningful user experiences.
+Hashem is a Web Designer passionate about creating simple and meaningful user experiences.
 Being an advocate of user centered design, he believes the key to great experiences is a comprehensive understanding of the user.

 During his time at university, Hashem worked at startups designing digital products for industries including fitness, consulting and education.